Are you losing sleep with worry?

 We learn by hearing (auditory processing), seeing (visual processing), and doing (tactile kinesthetic processing).
 Within each of those areas there are 9 sub-areas of processing.
 When your child is struggling it is due to one or more areas not working as well as they could, should, and can.

-Won’t a student just grow out of these problems?
+Won’t a student just grow out of these learning disabilities?

 No, research has shown that students do not ‘outgrow’ reading problems or dyslexia.
 In fact, as time goes on, students often fall farther behind and their self-esteem may plummet.

-The key is to understand what may actually be a learning problem.
+The key is to understand what may actually be a learning problem or dyslexia.